Leeds City Walking Tours

 There's always more to learn about our city.

 Get more from your time here by coming along on one of my guided tours.

 I run Leeds City Walking Tours, and I’m here to guide you on your next memorable trip.

-There's a schedule of events and you can book online (£10 per person), and a new programme will come soon.
+There's usually a schedule of events that you can book online (£10 per person), and a new programme will come soon.

-I can also take special tours for your own group.
-Just get in touch to ask about dates, themes and prices.
+Get in touch (opens email) to ask about dates, themes and prices.

 . . .